ApiLogicServer/Docs/docs/Tech-Python.md

 &nbsp;

+### Using the `Debug Console`

+A truly wonderful by-product of having an interpreter is that you issue language commands - in the context of the currently running program.
+Your IDE supports this; use it at breakpoints to:

+1. Evaulate expressions
+2. Test methods
+3. Explore objects, and their APIs - I have saved days of time using API discovery

+&nbsp;

 ## Pip, environments and PythonPath

 Pip is how to load libraries (packages) - not by setting up folder.
 It's great, but quickly leads to Pyton's version of "DLL Hell" where libraries interfere from different projects.
 So, the best practice is to set up [Virtual Environments](https://docs.python.org/3/library/venv.html?highlight=virtual%20environment){:target="_blank" rel="noopener"}